h1ddenpr0cess20/ollamarama/README.md

 # ollamarama
-Terminal based AI chatbot with infinite personalities, using local LLMs
+Terminal based AI chatbot with infinite personalities, using local LLMs with Ollama and LiteLLM.

 This is basically just Ollama with model switching and personality switching.
 I like to call it the poor man's mixture of experts.